Please note new versions of ISO 27001 and ISO 27002 have now been published.

 This will allow you to easily request any documentation that might be required during the audit.

 2) Management review

-This is where the audit really begins to take shape.
+This is where the audit activity really begins to take shape.

 Before creating a detailed audit plan, you should liaise with management to agree on timing and resourcing for the audit.

 This will often involve establishing set checkpoints at which you will provide interim updates to the board.